Toyota Corolla Car |

 Value / Who should buy it?

 The Corolla remains a solid economy sedan that combines Toyota’s legendary reputation for quality with astounding fuel economy.
+There is no question that the new Corolla appeals to drivers who want comfort and reliability.

 Conclusion